-7. Build a privy.
-That's utedass to you, in Sweden.
-Traditionally, these detached buildings—wilderness toilets, if you will—sit near cabins in rural areas.
-Throwbacks to a simpler time, they're often built of scrap wood and are austere in design, providing a reminder of how close to nature you can get if you want.
+That’s utedass to you, in Sweden.
+Traditionally, these detached buildings–wilderness toilets, if you will–sit near cabins in rural areas.
+Throwbacks to a simpler time, the privies often built of scrap wood and are austere in design, providing a reminder of how close to nature you can get if you want.
 For another modern version, see Outbuilding of the Week: A Stylish Swedish Outhouse.

 Take advantage of the light.
 In Scandinavia, the changeable northern light is an everyday fact of life.
 In your own garden, you can study the light to see how it moves across your property.
 What elements–outbuildings, second stories, tall trees–create shady pockets in the garden?
 Does the sunlight hit your garden differently in spring, summer, and fall?
 Plant accordingly.

 Don’t give up gardening in the winter.
 Set up a potting shed or indoor area that’s pleasant to work in when the weather is inhospitable.
 Whitewashed walls, open shelving, pegs to hold tools, bins of soil, and a few terra cotta pots should be enough to lure you into the dirt in January.